szabgab/perlmaven.com/sites/en/pages/checking-the-whois-record-of-many-domains.md

 How can we make sure that the script can do something else while it is waiting for the response of the whois servers?

-In a separate article I'll solve the same problem using <b>Asynchronous</b> programming.
+In a separate article I'll solve the same problem using **Asynchronous** programming.

 ## Comments